| Image: Aerial view of the Chatham Islands |

 Itinerary

-Day 1: Welcome to the Chatham Islands
+Day 1 – Welcome to the Chatham Islands

-• Quick stop to the Bluffs to take photographs
+• Quick stop enroute to take photographs

-• Crayfish welcome dinner
+• Special welcome dinner at Hotel tonight.

-Day 2: The Wild West
+Day 2 – The Wild West

 • Breakfast 7 am – 9 am